Khalistan movement: 2020s

 According to a Globe and Mail report published one year after Nijjar's death, some Canadian security officials did not believe there was sufficient evidence to arrest Nijjar, and accused Indian intelligence officials of "having a reputation for torqueing evidence to fit with political objectives".
-However, the report also stated that interviews with Nijjar's associates and his own disclosures, revealed that "he was steeped in Sikh extremism", made speeches calling for violence against Indian adversaries, had relations with the architects of the 1995 assassination of Punjab's chief minister Beant Singh, was photographed in Pakistan with an AK-47 and had a close relationship with Jagtar Singh Tara — head of the Babbar Khalsa International and other militant outfits, had "underworld associates" and relations with members of the Khalistan Tiger Force, and led several men in weapons, GPS, and target practice in Lower Mainland BC.
+However, the report also stated that interviews with Nijjar's associates and his own disclosures, revealed that "he was steeped in Sikh extremism", made speeches calling for violence against Indian adversaries, had relations with the architects of the 1995 assassination of Punjab's chief minister Beant Singh, was photographed in Pakistan with an AK-47 and had a close relationship with Jagtar Singh Tara—head of the Babbar Khalsa International and other militant outfits—had "underworld associates" and relations with members of the Khalistan Tiger Force, and led several men in weapons, GPS, and target practice in Lower Mainland BC.

-On 1 September 2024, the organisation, Sikhs for Justice, held a rally in Toronto.
+On 1 September 2024, the organisation, Sikhs for Justice (SFJ), held a rally in Toronto.
 Floats within the parade glorified Dilawar Singh Babbar, a suicide bomber affiliated with Babbar Khalsa International (a banned organisation in Canada), who killed former Punjab chief minister Beant Singh and numerous other bystanders.
 A sign at the rally read "Beanta Bombed to Death".
 SFJ described Babbar as a "human bomb".
-SFJ's general counsel in a statement said:"We are all offspring of Dilawar.
-At that time in 1995, the choice of weapon was a bomb, but we have choice of ballot today.”
+SFJ's general counsel, in a statement, said: "We are all offspring of Dilawar.
+At that time in 1995, the choice of weapon was a bomb, but we have a choice of [a] ballot today.”
 Some attendees chanted "Kill India" at the rally.